Shanshan-IC/MscProject/msc-background/README.md

 # Msc background report

-Background report for my Individual Project done as part of Imperial's MSc Computing Science degree 2016
+Background report using Latex for my Individual Project done as part of Imperial's MSc Computing Science degree 2016